verbb/snipcart-dev/readme.md

 # Snipcart Plugin Test Suite

 A barebones test project for making sure the Snipcart plugin behaves itself.
+BYO Snipcart and ShipStation API keys.

 ## Features

-- DDEV config for easy, Dockerized spin-up.
+- DDEV config for easy, Dockerized environment spin-up.
 - All email is captured with Mailhog; nothing will be sent out.
-- Shell script for initializing Craft install + content migration for adding Section, Entry Types, and demo content.
+- Shell script for initializing Craft install.
+- Content migration for adding Section + fields + demo content.
 - Codeception for tests.
 - Shell script to continually sync local plugin changes.
 - Barebones configuration and front-end.